-Michael Johnson was appointed Regional Manager of the Barkly Group in 2014 and currently manages Brunette Downs station.
+Michael Johnson was appointed Head of Pastoral Operations in March 2021 and currently manages the Barkly Group and Brunette Downs station.

 Michael joined AACo in February 2010 as Manager of Avon and Austral Downs.

 Prior to this Michael worked for Stanbroke Pastoral Company where he gained extensive experience in the Australian cattle industry, progressing his career from stockman into management roles across a number of enterprises throughout Northern Australia.